 Plan for the things that make your food taste good: Honey, organic sugar, maple syrup, spices, herbs, coffee, tea, chocolate — store enough of these to get through 1/2 of the winter and replace it as you use it up.
 Pay attention to price fluctuations and stock up when the price goes down.

-Don’t forget a short term water supply in your planning.
-We keep 5 x 5 gallon bottles of water stored.
-We’ve never had to use them and every summer we empty the water on the garden and refill the bottles for another season.
+Don’t forget a short-term water supply in your food storage planning.
+We keep 5 x 5-gallon bottles of water stored.
+We’ve never had to use them and every summer we empty the water in the garden and refill the bottles for another season.
 But water is free.
 Better to be prepared.
-We have a Berkey water filter system that we use everyday and it will keep us in water, should there be an emergency, so we only plan for a week or two of drinking water needs.
-But we live in a water rich area.
+We have a Berkey water filter system that we use every day and it will keep us in water, should there be an emergency, so we only plan for a week or two of drinking water needs.
+But we live in a water-rich area.
 If you live where it is dry, plan for more water in your storage.

 This is the basis for figuring out your food supply needs.
 Most emergency rations do not offer you 2,000 to 3,000 calories a day.
 You won’t be able to live on emergency rations for very long without nutritional deficiencies.

 I don’t have any emergency rations to sell you.
-Although there’s lots to choose from on Amazon.
-What I’m offering is a common sense approach to long term food storage.
+Although there are lots to choose from on Amazon.
+What I’m offering is a common-sense approach to long-term food storage.
 I hope you’ll start today to prepare a more sustainable and confident winter for your family.

 For more help in this area grab my free e-book.
 “4 Keys to Food Security and Homestead Abundance.”